Kernix13/basic-mysql-statements/README.md

 There are several ways to protect against it, but a great option is to use something called a prepared statement: You send along your query totally separate from the actual values.
 The `?` in place of the values lets mysql know in this prepared statement this is where a value is going to be placed.

-REMEMBER – it’s very important to have the right index in MySQL – so based on the users search query, we want to search both the title value and the body value – in mysql you use like and % to search – that is fine if you don’t have a lot of rows in a table, but when your table gets large that type of search is slow – this relates to "**full text indexes**".
+**REMEMBER**: It’s very important to have the right index in MySQL – so based on the users search query, we want to search both the title value and the body value – in mysql you use like and % to search – that is fine if you don’t have a lot of rows in a table, but when your table gets large that type of search is slow – this relates to "**full text indexes**".

-NOTE: you don’t want to make a lot of indexes of indexes that will rarely be used b\c every time someone creates or edits a post, mysql needs to update and maintain the indexes – and that will take more time the more indexes there are to maintain – but it’s worth it if your users will performing searches like that -> compound index
+**NOTE**: you don’t want to make a lot of indexes of indexes that will rarely be used b\c every time someone creates or edits a post, mysql needs to update and maintain the indexes – and that will take more time the more indexes there are to maintain – but it’s worth it if your users will performing searches like that -> compound index

-NOTE: when you have multiple columns acting as your PK, it is called a Composite Primary Key
+**NOTE**: when you have multiple columns acting as your PK, it is called a Composite Primary Key